Introduction

 Expected output:

-You'll see live updates as formae removes the S3 bucket, including the command ID, status, and elapsed time.
+You'll see live updates as formae removes the resources, including the command ID, status, and elapsed time.

 What's next?